omerlin/yncrea-virtualization-labs/README.md

 # yncrea-virtualization-labs
-Labs for the couse yncrea-virtualization
+Labs for the course yncrea-virtualization